-90 With the circuit board in place, tighten the screw securing the standoff so it will not change position.

-Note: DO NOT use the nut to secure the circuit board to the standoff yet.

-91 Note that the end of each coax connector's center pin is shaped like a semi-circle.
+100 With the circuit board in place, tighten the screw securing the standoff so it will not change position. ш Note: DO NOT use the nut to secure the circuit board to the standoff yet.
+101 Note that the end of each coax connector's center pin is shaped like a semi-circle.
 Note the angular position of each semi-circle - this is to ensure the connectors do not rotate while tightening their nuts.

-- 92 Carefully remove the circuit board and set it aside for now. - 93 Attach a PL-259 connector to one of the coax connectors as shown in the figure to the right to provide a better grip while tightening the connector's nut.
+Ant 2 102 Carefully remove the circuit board and set it aside for now.
+103 Attach a PL-259 connector to one of the coax connectors as shown in the figure to the right to provide a better grip while tightening the connector's nut.
 Use a pair of pliers to ensure a tight grip while tightening the nut with a 3/4" socket.
 NOTE: ensure that the connector doesn't rotate while tightening the nut, or you may not be able to fit the circuit board back in place.
 Repeat for each of the remaining 4 connectors.

-Carefully re-fit the circuit board.
+104 Carefully re-fit the circuit board.
 If any of the coax connectors no longer fit into their respective holes, loosen the nut for that connector and slightly rotate it to its original position and retry the fit.
 Once the circuit board is fully in place and sitting flush against the shoulder of the standoff, proceed to the next step.

-95 Form the 14/16-gauge #10 ring terminal as shown in the image to the right.Be sure that the barrel's seam is facing down before bending it upward.

-Place the ring terminal on the standoff as shown and secure it with an M5 x .80 hex nut.
+105 Bend the 14/16-gauge #10 ring terminal as shown in the image to the right.
+Be sure that the barrel's seam is facing down before bending it upward.
+106 Place the ring terminal on the standoff as shown and secure it with an M5 x .80 hex nut.
 Tighten the nut.

-Proceed to the next section for instructions on installing the (4) $100k\Omega$ 2W Metal Oxide resistors.

-INSTALLING THE 100KΩ RESISTORS

-98 Cut one lead of each of 2 of the 100KΩ 2W Metal Oxide resistors to about 1/2" - leave each resistor's other lead at its original length.
-Likewise, leave both leads of the other two 100KΩ 2W Metal Oxide resistors at their original length.

-Insert the shorter leads of the two modified resistors as well as the leads of the untouched resistors into the barrel of the ring terminal as shown in the image to the right.
+107 Proceed to the next section for instructions on installing the (4) 100k Ω 2W Metal Oxide resistors.
+INSTAL LLING THE 100KΩ RESISTORS 108 Cut one lead of each of 2 of the $100 \text{K}\Omega$ 2W Metal Oxide resistors to about $1/2''$ - leave each resistor's other lead at its original length.
+Likewise, leave both leads of the other two $100 \text{K}\Omega$ 2W Metal Oxide resistors at their original length.
+Ant 3 Insert the shorter leads of the two modified resistors as well as the leads of the untouched resistors into the barrel of the ring terminal as shown in the image to the right.
 Arrange the 4 resistors as shown and solder them in place.

-Note: Depending on your soldering iron's power, you may have to hold it in place for some time before the ring terminal's barrel reaches the appropriate temperature for soldering.
+Resistors with shortened leads Relay Box - v3.0 Note: Depending on your soldering iron's power, you may have to hold it in place for some time before the ring terminal's barrel reaches the appropriate temperature for soldering.
 Caution: Do NOT allow the soldering iron's tip to get too close to any of the relays.
 Their cases are made of plastic and WILL melt easily.

-Garefully solder the center conductor of the Input Coax Connectoras shown in the image to the right:

-Caution: Do NOT allow the soldering iron's tip to get too close to the relay.
-Its case is made of plastic and WILL melt easily.
+109 Carefully solder the center conductor of the Input Coax as shown in the image to the right: Connector Caution: Do NOT allow the soldering iron's tip to get to the relay.
+Its case is made of plastic and WILL melt eas

-Place one of each of the free leads of the (4) 100KΩ 2W Metal Oxide resistors into each of the antenna center conductors, and arrange the resistors as shown in the image to the right.
+Place one of each of the free leads of the (4) 100KΩ 2W MetalOxide resistors into each of the antenna center conductors, and arrange the resistors as shown in the image to the right.